Xjectro/python-lessons/Sources/Shopping Cart Program/README.md

-# Shopping cart program in python
+# Shopping Cart Program in Python